John Lennon & Yoko - Power To The People

 21 Sep 1954

-Phil Taylor, Motorhead, (1980 UK No.15 single 'Ace Of Spades').
-He was in the classic mark IV Motörhead line-up of Lemmy, Taylor, and Fast Eddie Clarke who recorded ten studio albums and the live album No Sleep 'til Hammersmith.
-Taylor died on 11th Nov 2015 aged 61.
+English drummer Phil Taylor, a member of the rock band Motorhead from 1975 to 1984 and 1987 to 1992.
+He was in the classic Mark IV Motörhead line-up of Lemmy, Taylor, and Fast Eddie Clarke, who recorded ten studio albums and the live album No Sleep 'til Hammersmith.
+Taylor died of Liver failure on 11th Nov 2015 aged 61.

 21 Sep 1947